IBM/rpg-genai-data/docs/pages/task/explain_source_ references.md

-# Explain existing RPG in Natural Language
+# Explain subset of RPG source file

-A common problem for IBM i customers is coming across old code that is not easy to understand.
-The goal of this task is to train the AI to be able to produce a natural language description of some RPG.
-In this scenario the question is in format of RPG code and the output is an explanation of that code.

-Since the task is to "explain" some RPG, all of the following data is found in the `data/explain` directory.
-For this example we will have a training pair submitted by IBM, so the data will be in the `data/explain/IBM` directory.
+To simulate selection some lines or a procedure or subroutine from a source file, the following syntax is used to avoid duplicating the entire program source and context.
+This corresponds to the metatdata.txt [`scope`](/pages/metadata.txt###scope) of `lines`, `proc` or `subr`.

-The directory structure for Procedure or subroutine look like:
+The directory structure for procedure or subroutine look like:

 - procedure\
   - output